-UConn’s Institute for Collaboration on Health, Intervention, and Policy (InCHIP) is offering Grant Development Summer Stipends for InCHIP affiliates who are faculty at UConn Storrs and the regional campuses and have not been awarded external funding of more than $100,000 in total costs per year.
-These stipends help support faculty as they write an external grant application over the summer of 2021 and submit it no later than August 1, 2021.
+UConn’s Institute for Collaboration on Health, Intervention, and Policy (InCHIP) is offering Grant Development Summer Stipends for InCHIP Network Members who are faculty at UConn Storrs and the regional campuses and have not been awarded external funding of more than $100,000 in total costs per year.
+These stipends help support faculty as they write an external grant application over the summer of 2022 and submit it no later than August 1, 2022.

 Faculty selected to receive stipends will be given the opportunity to participate in optional mentoring and grant writing training during the spring semester.
 This will include an overview of best practices in grant writing, feedback on sections of grant proposals, and mentoring from faculty with extensive grant writing experience.

 Funding Availability and Requirements

 Awards of $2500 apiece are available for this competition.
 We anticipate awarding up to 10 stipends.

 The stipend will be paid to the PI when the grant proposal is submitted to an external funding agency, which can be no later than August 1, 2022.